MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services continues to construct repairs on 100 to 140-year-old public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland that are in deteriorating condition.
+Environmental Services continues to design and construct repairs on 100 to 140-year-old public sewer pipes in downtown Portland that are in deteriorating condition.
 Repairs will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.

 Throughout 2017 and into 2018, the Central Business District will be the site of multiple projects to repair and replace aging sewers, rail lines, bridge structures, streets, and other infrastructure.
-Projects with long-term benefits will cause short-term disruptions to residents, businesses, and visitors.
+Projects with long-term benefits will cause short-term disruptions to residents, businesses and visitors.
 Environmental Services is coordinating with multiple agencies to schedule and complete construction, minimize disruptions, and help people get to where they are going.
 For information about other projects that will affect travel in and around the Central Business District, visit www.MovePDX.net.

-To avoid circling around construction to find parking, the City recommends you use SmartPark garages; those near our work zones are shown on the project maps.
+To avoid circling around construction to find parking, please use SmartPark garages; those near our work zones are shown on the project maps.

 If you would like more information about sewer repairs downtown, please call or email: